TechPrimers/spent/README.md

 ## Structure
 - `spent-react-ui` - UI for the Spent Dashboard
+- `spent-kotlin-server` - Kotlin based server for processing files and transforming them into a generic model
 - `spent-server` - Micronaut based server which extracts, transforms and loads into a local postgresql database

 ## Architecture